Writing the Debut Novel: Developing Your Manuscript

 Heidi is also a highly acclaimed and sought-after public speaker who has spoken at Brown, Exeter, Yale Law School and many other universities nationwide.
 She has also been a featured speaker at Sundance and other popular festivals, conferences and high schools on creativity, women’s empowerment, and multicultural and multiracial issues.
 She has been featured as a leading expert on multiracial and multicultural issues and identity by the NBC Nightly News, the New York Times, CNN, National Public Radio, the BBC, Ebony Magazine and the San Francisco Chronicle.
 She is an occasional contributor to National Public Radio and blogs for the Huffington Post. www.heidiwdurrow.com

 "At age 29 I quit my job and set out to write the Great American Novel by age 30.
 After 6 years of feeling stuck, I realized I was only playing at writing a book while I waited for my muse to come and for someone to discover my talent.
-I had to treat my ambition to become a published novelist the same way that I had planned out my professional career.
-That’s when I started to see results the non-MFA way.
+I realized that I had to treat my ambition to become a published novelist the same way that I had planned out my professional career.
 I learned to grow my craft and my career and ended up with a New York Times best-selling novel that continues to grow a wide readership now internationally.
 This workshop is tailored for the person who has always wanted to write for a living, but doesn’t have an idea about how to start.
 I'm looking forward to sharing my process and helping other writers who are looking for a way to take tangible steps toward achieving their dreams."--Heidi

 What to Expect: